Whoaa512/starred/README.md

 ## Shell

+- [wfxr/forgit](https://github.com/wfxr/forgit) - :zzz: A utility tool powered by fzf for using git interactively.
 - [github/scripts-to-rule-them-all](https://github.com/github/scripts-to-rule-them-all) - Set of boilerplate scripts describing the normalized script pattern that GitHub uses in its projects.
 - [gitwatch/gitwatch](https://github.com/gitwatch/gitwatch) - Watch a file or folder and automatically commit changes to a git repo easily.
 - [dwmkerr/hacker-laws](https://github.com/dwmkerr/hacker-laws) - 💻📖 Laws, Theories, Principles and Patterns that developers will find useful. #hackerlaws